Social Work Curriculum

 Students apply their social work knowledge, values, and skills in a fourteen week, full-time internship under the supervision of a seasoned professional.
 By the completion of the Professional Semester students ought to be fully prepared for an entry-level BSW position in social work.

-SW-221 The Life Cycle (Fall; Yearly; 3.00 Credits; S) An introduction to life span development from conception, through birth, infancy, childhood, adolescence and the various stages of adulthood.
-Explores perspectives on the physical, psychological and social aspects of development over time.
-Examines human diversity as well as similarities in growth and development.
-Prerequisites: SO101 or PY101.
+SW-221 The Life Cycle (Variable; Yearly; 3.00 Credits; S,WK-SI) This course provides an introduction to lifespan development from conception, through birth, infancy, childhood, adolescence, and various stages of adulthood.
+Explores perspectives on the biological, psychological, and socio-cultural aspects of development over time.
+Examines human diversity as well as similarities in growth and development, utilizing theory and research.
+Discusses implications for prevention and intervention related to common developmental challenges and adversities.
+Pre-Req or Co-Req: FYC-101 or EN-110 or EN-109

 SW-230 Introduction to Social Work Practice (Spring; Yearly; 4.00 Credits; S) Examines the generalist knowledge, values and skills of the social work profession.
 Emphasizes interviewing and communication skills, the development of a helping relationship, the strengths perspective and problem solving strategies.
 Prerequisites: SO101 or permission of instructor.

-SW-231 Social Problems & Social Welfare (Fall; Yearly; 3.00 Credits; S) Explores persistent social problems such as poverty, inequality, and oppression, unemployment, family violence, and substance abuse using historical, philosophical, and social science perspectives.
+SW-231 Social Problems & Social Welfare (Variable; Yearly; 3.00 Credits; S,WK-SI) This course explores persistent social problems including poverty, inequality, unemployment, homelessness, family violence, substance abuse, and lack of healthcare access, using historical, philosophical, and social science perspectives.
 The development of social policies and services as institutional responses to these problems are described and analyzed.
-Prerequisites: SO101.
+Over the course of the term, students will review a significant body of literature related to a social problem/policy of choice, and conduct a case study with a community member who has experienced consequences of that same problem/policy.
+Prerequisites: FYC-101, EN-110, or EN-109.

 SW-332 Social Work Practice: Large Groups, Organizations and Communities (Fall; Yearly; 4.00 Credits; S,CW) Focuses on the problem solving processes employed in the delivery of social work services at the agency, institutional and community level.
 Primary consideration is given to the systems approach to communities and the techniques, strategies, and roles utilized by the worker in assisting communities and groups to attain satisfying and developmental levels of social functioning.
 Prerequisite: SW230.